BabakTanriverdi/AWS_HandsOn/Boto3/README.md

 ### STEP-2: Create an S3 bucket and list buckets again

 Create a file a called s3cb.py and put the code below in it.
+For example 'babak-boto3-bucket'

 ```text
 import boto3